zanderfilms/ellianderpictures.co.uk/about.md

 <img src= "./elliot_zander.jpg" alt="Elliot & Zander Weaver" style="width: 400px; align: left"/>

-*Please Note*: This website is currently under development and more information on recent projects can be found on the company's blog <a href= "https://reeldealfilmschool.wordpress.com/projects/">here</a>.
+*Please Note*: This website is currently under development, video content can currently be found on <a href= "https://vimeo.com/ellianderpics">Vimeo</a> and more information on recent projects can be found on the company's blog <a href= "https://reeldealfilmschool.wordpress.com/projects/">here</a>.